Hyle-org/devhub-hyle/docs/concepts/apps.md

-# Smart contracts
+# Apps on Hyli

 Hyli is a fully programmable blockchain designed for efficient data storage.
-Hyli only keeps the essential information needed to validate smart contract proofs, ensuring that smart contracts are lightweight and performant.
+Hyli only keeps the essential information needed to validate app proofs, ensuring that apps are lightweight and performant.

-[Unlike traditional blockchains](./hyli-vs-vintage-blockchains.md), which store all smart contract data onchain, Hyli separates execution data (managed offchain by each application) from onchain data, which can be retrieved via our ABI.
+[Unlike traditional blockchains](./hyli-vs-vintage-blockchains.md), which store all app data onchain, Hyli separates execution data (managed offchain by each application) from onchain data, which can be retrieved via our ABI.

-## Onchain smart contract data
+## Onchain app data

-Hyli smart contracts store the following data onchain:
+Hyli apps store the following data onchain:

 - **Name**: the unique identifier for the contract
 - **Verifier**: the proof system used (e.g., "risc0" or "gnark-groth16-te-BN254")